jACKIE ANTHONY, GENERAL MANAGER

 Donna is originally from Bellevue, Ky., but grew up in Frankfort and graduated from Franklin County High School in1975.
 She studied journalism at the University of Kentucky before dropping out to go into restaurant management.

-After 45 years in restaurant operations, Donna has returned to her first love — writing — and telling Kentucky stories in the Holly Hill newsletter.
+After almost 50 years in restaurant operations, Donna has returned to her first love — writing — and telling Kentucky stories in the Holly Hill newsletter.

 Donna has been married 40+ years to Tom Lowry, and has two grown children, Katie Carney and Patrick Carney, and two grandchildren, Lukas and Emerson.
 She likes to write, cook, travel and meddle in politics.
 She currently serves on the Frankfort Independent School Board.